 Further changes to second homes from 1 April 2013

-From 1 April 2013 the regulations are changing again meaning that the 10% reduction may also be removed and from 1 April 2013 no discount will be allowed on second homes.
+On 1 April 2013 the regulations changed again meaning that the 10% reduction may also be removed and from 1 April 2013 no discount will be allowed on second homes.

 Changes to Exempt Class "A" and Exempt Class "C" From 1 April 2013

 Until 31 March 2013 dwellings which have been unoccupied and (except in the case of dwellings owned and last occupied by a charity) unfurnished are exempt for up to six months, commonly referred to as Exempt Class C dwellings.

 New dwellings, and some dwellings which have recently been the subject of major works or structural alteration, were exempt for up to six months after completion of the work or twelve months since becoming exempt through the major works or structural alteration, so long as they remain unoccupied and unfurnished, commonly referred to as Exempt Class A dwellings.

 From 1 April 2013 Class A and Class C Council Tax exemptions have been abolished and replaced with a discount (0%-100%).
 Therefore from 1 April 2013 accounts in receipt of a Class A or Class C Council Tax exemption will become immediately liable to a council tax charge (0%-100%).